White Lion

 White Lion is an American glam metal band formed in New York City in 1983 by Danish vocalist Mike Tramp and American guitarist Vito Bratta.
 Mainly active in the 1980s and early 1990s, they released their debut album Fight to Survive in 1985.
 The band achieved success with their No. 8 hit "Wait" and No. 3 hit "When the Children Cry" from their second album, the double platinum selling Pride.
 The band continued their success with their third album, Big Game, which achieved Gold status and their fourth album, Mane Attraction, which included a supporting tour.
-White Lion disbanded in 1992 and not long afterwards, their first compilation album, The Best of White Lion, was released.
+White Lion disbanded in 1991 and not long afterwards, their first compilation album, The Best of White Lion, was released.

 Mike Tramp reformed White Lion with all new musicians in 1999 and again in 2004, following a failed attempt to reunite the original line up.
 The new White Lion released a live album in 2005 and a brand new studio album Return of the Pride in 2008.

-From 2023, Tramp brought his version of White Lion back with a trilogy of albums, featuring re-recorded versions of White Lion classics, appropriately titled Songs of White Lion.
+Beginning in 2023, Tramp brought his version of White Lion back with a trilogy of albums featuring re-recorded versions of White Lion classics, appropriately titled Songs of White Lion.